You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [23:00]

-And finally, after more than 500 lifetimes of that kind of practice, he was born as a Gotama in India.
+And finally, after... more than 500 lifetimes of that kind of practice, he was born as a Gotama in India.
 And within that lifetime, he actually attained Buddhahood and became Shakyamuni Buddha.
 That is the story.
-This is a really long story, and within the Jataka story, There is a Jataka collection of more than 500 stories.
-That is why it is said Shakyamuni was born more than 500 lifetimes.
+This is a really long story.
+And within the Jataka story, Jataka is a collection of more than 500 stories.
+That is why it said Sakemuri was born more than 500 lifetimes.
 And he was not only a monk or a spiritual practitioner.
 Sometimes he was a king.
 Sometimes he was a beggar.
-Sometimes he was even a monkey or a deer or a bird.
-So he became all different kind of forms of living and practiced ten parameters.
+Sometimes he was even a monkey. or a deer or a bird.
+So he became all different kind of forms of living and practiced ten paramitas.

 [24:10]

-The Pali version says he practiced ten parameters and within those ten parameters, five of six parameters in Mahayana teaching is included.
-So I think this story of Shakyamuni since he allowed Bodhicitta and took a Bodhisattva vow until he really attained and became a Shakyamuni Buddha.
-It took more than 500 lifetimes.
+The Pali version says he practiced ten paramitas and within those ten paramitas, five of six paramitas in Mahayana teaching is included.
+So I think this story of Shakyamuni, since he allowed Bodhicitta and took a Bodhisattva vow until he really attained and became a Shakyamuni Buddha, it took more than 500 lifetimes.
 This is a long story.
-But this long story, I think, is the basis or origin of the idea of Sambhogakaya.
-Sambhogakaya, one of the English translations of Sambhogakaya is the reward body of Buddha.
-Because of his long continuous practice, he became a Buddha as a result.
+But this long story, I think, is a basis or an origin of the idea of Sambhogakaya.
+Sambhogakaya, one of the English translations of Sambhogakaya, is a reward body of Buddha.
+Because of his long, continuous practice, he became a Buddha as a result.

 [25:16]

-Anyway, this story to me is really interesting.
-I think Many people go through this kind of transformation.
-In my case, my family was born until my father.
-For six generations, my family had been a merchant in Osaka.
-It's not a big, you know, business.
-It's a small business.
-So they are not so rich.
-But after six generations of, you know, working as a merchant, there must be some property accumulated.
+Anyway, this story, to me, is really interesting.
+I think many people go through this kind of, not a stages, but a transformation, in my case.
+My family was born, was until my father, for six generations my family had been a merchant in Osaka.
+It's not a big business, it's a small business, so they are not so rich, but after six generations of, you know, working as a merchant, there must be some property accumulated.
 But fortunately or unfortunately, my family lost all that property in one night, during one night.

 [26:26]

-That is 1945.
-In March, Osaka was bombed by the American Air Force.
+That is 1945, in March, Osaka was bombed by American Air Force.
 We lost everything.
-So when I was born three years later, in 1948, my family had no property.
+So when I was born three years later, 1948, my family had no property.
 I really appreciate that.
-If the family property was there, I couldn't become a monk.
-Because I was the oldest son.
-In Japanese culture, the first son has a responsibility to take care of family business and property and take care of parents.
-But when I was a kid, my father said, we don't have any property, so you are free.
+If the family property were there, I couldn't become a monk.
+Because I was the oldest, first son in Japanese culture.
+Therefore, first son had responsibility to take care of family business and property and take care of parents.
+But when I was kid, my father said, we don't have any property, so you are free.
 You can become anything.
 But he didn't expect me to become a Buddhist monk.

 [27:28]

 That was too extreme for him.
 So he was not happy.
 But anyway, I believed that I was free.
 So when I was a high school student, I had many questions about life and the ways people lived in Japan.
 That was 1960s and 70s.
-You know, Japanese People, in that time, worked so hard.
-After World War II, you know, Japan lost everything, and people were starving.
-After that, you know, people worked so hard to become rich.
-And in the 60s and 70s, Japan became rich again.
+Japanese people in that time worked so hard.
+After World War II, Japan lost everything and even people were starving.
+After that, people worked so hard to become rich.
+In the 60s and 70s, Japan became rich again.
 That was the time I became a teenager.
 And I didn't like that way of life.
 My parents or teachers and the entire society expected me to study hard and go to a good, famous college or university and get a good job, work hard and make money.

 [28:50]

 When I was a high school student, I couldn't find any meaning to live in that way.
-Why I have to work, live for making money?
+Why do I have to work, live for making money?
 That was my question.
 And no one actually gave me the answer.
-I didn't want to live in that way, but I didn't find any alternative way of life until I I had a chance to read my teacher's book.
-My teacher was Uchiyama Kosho Roshi, and a friend of mine knew someone who practiced with Sawaki Roshi, so my friend knew Uchiyama Roshi.
-And he allowed me to read Uchiyama Roshi's first book, entitled Jiko, or The Self.
+I didn't want to live in that way, but I didn't find any alternative way of life.
+Until I had a chance to read my teacher's book.
+My teacher was Uchiyama Koshio Roshi.
+And a friend of mine knew someone who practiced with Sawaki Roshi.
+So my friend knew Uchiyama Roshi.
+And he... allowed me to read Uche Moroshi's first book entitled Jikko or the Self.
 When I read my teacher's book, somehow I wanted to live like him.

 [29:54]

 That means I didn't understand.
 I knew nothing about Zen or Buddhism, but I understood when he was a teenager, he had the same question.
 And he devoted his life to find the answer.
-And after he found the answer, he continued to practice and share the practice.
-In his case, Dogen Zen's teaching and practice of Zazen.
+And after he found the answer, he continued to practice and share the practice, in his case, Dogen Zen's teaching and practice of Zazen.
 After he found that was his answer, he continued to practice and share with younger people.
-Before that, I read many books about religions, and I knew, you know, there are many such spiritual teachers, but Uchiyama Roshi was the first actual person who lived in that way.
+Before that, I read many books about religions, and I knew there are many such spiritual teachers, but Uchiha Moroshi was the first actual person who lived in that way.
 So somehow I wanted to live like him.

 [30:59]

 But my first motivation was I wanted to escape from this material world.
-So I went to Komazawa University to study Buddhism to understand what the answer Uchiyamoroshi found.
-So after studying Buddhism for three or four years, I understood what Zen or Buddhism is about.
-And Uchiyamoroshi put emphasis on Bodhisattva vows.
+And so I went to Komazawa University to study Buddhism, to understand the answer Uchida Moroshi found.
+So after studying Buddhism for three or four years, I understood what is then or what Buddhism is about.
+And Ujjamaa Roshe put emphasis on bonsai babas.
 He didn't like ceremonies, rituals, so we didn't even have morning service at Antaiji.
-But before and after he gave a Dharma talk, we chanted four voice-over vows.
-That was the only vows we chanted at Antaiji.
+But before and after he gave a Dharma talk, we chanted four Bodhisattva vows.
+That was the only vow we chanted at Antaji.

 [32:03]

 So he put very much emphasis on living by vow.
-Four bodhisattva vows is really important.
-I understood that by studying Buddhism, Mahayana Buddhism, and also Dogen's teachings and practice with Uchiyama Roshi.
-Still, my very fundamental motivation is I didn't want to live in that, you know, material world.
+Four Bodhisattva vows is very important.
+I understood that by studying Buddhism, Mahayana Buddhism and also Dogen's teachings and practice with Uche Maroshi.
+Still, my Basically, very fundamental motivation is I didn't want to live in that material world.
 So I wanted to escape, to find a kind of a better, more stable, quiet, healthy life.
-And after a few years, I practiced with Uchiyama Roshi at Antaiji.
+And after a few years, I practiced with Uchiha Moroshi, Atantaiji.
 I came to this country when I was 27.
 And I lived in the woods in Massachusetts.

-Only three Japanese monks from Antaiji lived in the woods in western Massachusetts.
+Only three Japanese monks from Antaichi lived in the woods in western Massachusetts.
 And not many Americans knew what we were doing there.
 So not many came, not many people came, but we practiced, all three of us practiced there.
-We had no financial support, so we had to support our practice by doing some odd jobs, like helping a blueberry farm to pick up big blueberries, or helping a potato farm to help harvesting.
-A few years later, we started to work at a tofu shop. a macrobiotic group in Massachusetts at that time.
+We had no financial support, so we had to support our practice by doing some odd jobs, like helping blueberry farm to pick up big blueberries or helping a potato farm to help harvesting.
+And a few years later, we started to work at a tofu shop.
+There is a big macrobiotic group in Massachusetts at that time.
 So there was a tofu shop.
 So we worked there.
 That is how we practiced, supported our practice.

 [34:14]

-Anyway, so we are very poor.
+Anyway, so we have really poor.
 And what we did was just working in the property.
 We had about five to six properties.
 We had many trees, but that was the only thing we had.
 So the first thing we did was cutting trees and digging the stumps and making vegetable gardens.
 And in the first half year, we didn't even have water.
-So each day after morning dazen, we walk to the neighbor's property and get water in the plastic container and return.
+So each day after morning zazen, we walked to the neighbor's property and get water in the plastic container and return.
 And that was one day use of the water.
 So I dug a well with hands, with a shovel.
-We have no machine.
-Anyway, that was how we lived.
+We had no machine.
+Anyway, that was how

-and we practiced for about five years.
+we lived and we practiced for about five years.
 After a few years, I started to live in that situation.
-I had a chance to go to New York to have Sesshin.
+I had a chance to go to New York to have a session.
 There's a small Zen center in New York City near from the Central Park.
-After the Sesshin, before taking a bus to return to Massachusetts.
-But I had some time, so I took a walk towards the south in Manhattan.
-Then I reached the place, I could park, I could see the Statue of Liberty.
+After the session, I had nothing. before taking bus to return to Massachusetts.
+But I had some time, so I took a walk toward the south. in Manhattan.
+When I reached the park, I could see the Statue of Liberty.
 At that time, I had nothing.
 I didn't have a driver's license.
-I didn't have a passport.
+I didn't have a passport, and I didn't have money.

-And I didn't have money besides a ticket to return to Massachusetts.
+beside the ticket to return to Massachusetts.
 So I had really nothing.
 And I had no identity.
 At that time, I felt I was really released.
-I became completely free.
-If at that time I was hit by a car, no one knew who I am.
+I become completely free.
+If at that time I was hit by car, no one knew who I am.
 I was really happy about that.
-So I felt, you know, my escape was completed.
+So I felt my escape was completed.
 So I don't need to escape anymore.
 But at that time I felt I don't need to escape anymore.
 That means I can return to the world.
 From that point, not suddenly, but gradually I try to return to the world, not to become part of that world, but to bring this teaching and practice and share the Dharma and practice with people.

 [37:40]

 A few years later, I had to go back to Japan because I had problems with my body.
-My body was half broken.
-And I didn't have money to have treatment.
-So after I went back to Japan, my teacher asked me to work for the Dharma.
-Because my body was half broken, he asked me to work with my head. that means working on translation.
+My body was half broken, and I didn't have money to have treatment.
+So after I went back to Japan, my teacher asked me to work for the Dharma because my body was half broken. he asked me to work with my head.
+That means working on translation.
 That was the beginning of my work and practice as a translator.
 And so I have been, about 30 years, I have been working on translation.
-And some of the translation and these books are kind of fruits of my working.
+And some of the translations of these books are kind of a fruit of my working.
 Anyway, so I think I went through the same kind of transformation.

 [38:50]